-Another popular tactic for the hackers is to send a message “updating” them with their new cell phone number, and asking them to text them.
-Usually the hacker has a similar name and so forth of a friend on the account, or is sending this message from an account that has already been hacked.
-The victoms would then send their contact infomation to a complete stranger through text message, thinking this was someone they knew very well.
+Another popular tactic for the hackers is to send a message “updating” them with their new cell phone number and asking them to text them.
+Usually, the hacker has a similar name and so forth of a friend on the account, or is sending this message from an account that has already been hacked.
+The victims would then send their contact information to a complete stranger through text message, thinking this was someone they knew very well.
 An experienced hacker can use the little bit of information they find out about you to get all of your personal information.

 Over the last few years I have developed a great rapport with Twitter and other social networks, so if you have been hacked or ever need help protecting your online identity you can contact me directly.
 I also help to get celebrities, athletes, models, etc. verified on Twitter.